 The firm’s broad client base and our reluctance to become overly dependent on a small number of large clients helped us withstand the recessions of the mid 80s and early 90s, as many other medium-sized firms struggled.
 To broaden our client base, we acquired or developed practice groups in securities, labour relations and employment, and insurance litigation.
-In the 1990s, we were co-founders of the International Alliance of Law Firms, which enabled us to assist our clients in other jurisdictions and serve the clients of other members who had business in our jurisdiction.
+In the 1990s, we were co-founders of the International Alliance of Law Firms (now Ally Law), which enabled us to assist our clients in other jurisdictions and serve the clients of other members who had business in our jurisdiction.
 This considerably widened our international client base.

-In the 21st century, we developed significant practices in health law, construction law and medical malpractice.
+In the 21st century, we developed significant practices in health, construction and technology law.
 Today, Torkin Manes lawyers provide services in a full range of personal and business legal practice areas.
 From humble beginnings, our firm’s clients now include some of Canada’s largest financial institutions, insurance companies, major corporations, owner-operated private companies, entrepreneurs and land development companies.

 Over the years, the firm has attracted top lawyers and highly ranked new graduates who want to practise law in a high quality and friendly environment where all lawyers are expected to realize their individual and firm potential and to excel, not only in the office, but also in the community.
 The culture and vision have stood the test of time: they continue to be the guiding force in the present and the future direction of the firm.